 Actions to Assess and Address Risks

-Hearing Australia has reviewed and analysed its supply chain to identify potential risks and concentrate on mitigating them.
+Hearing Australia has reviewed and analysed its supply chain to identify potential risks and mitigating measures.
 This process is ongoing and remains a constant in our approach to combating modern slavery risks.

-During 2020-21, Australian Hearing;
+During 2021-22, Hearing Australia: